Cigna/ibis/docs/ibis_features.md

 Split by | Provides an automated split by for Teradata, SQL Server, and DB2 | Without the automated split by, on a per table basis, you need to find a column that enables parrallel executuion of an ingestion
 Auto generating Oozie workflows |	Automatically creates XML workflows |	No manual XML creation Generate non ingestion workflows through "building blocks" |	Given hive and shell scripts, IBIS generates oozie workflow	| Automate running any type of script in the Data Lake
-Group tables based on schedule	| Group workflows into subworkflows based on schedule |	Tables with similar schedule can be kicked off using ESP by triggering one workflow.
+Group tables based on schedule	| Group workflows into subworkflows based on schedule |	Tables with similar schedule can be kicked off using  automation by triggering one workflow.
 Use Parquet |	Store data in Parquet |	Efficient storage + fast queries!
 Follows Lambda Architecture	| Storing data in the base layer, as immutable data Allows for data export to any RDBMS	|